Differentiate Between Independent Variable And Dependent Variable

 Complex Experimental Designs

 Modern research often involves more complex experimental designs, such as factorial designs.
 These designs allow researchers to study the effects of multiple independent variables simultaneously and examine their interactions.
-For example, a study might investigate the effects of both fertilizer type (IV1) and watering frequency (IV2) on plant growth (DV).
+As an example, a study might investigate the effects of both fertilizer type (IV1) and watering frequency (IV2) on plant growth (DV).
 This design allows researchers to determine if the effect of fertilizer depends on the watering frequency.

 Longitudinal Studies